Energy bills are still doing their best impression of a horror film, so it makes sense to know exactly which appliances are rinsing your electricity.

 You use the following formula to calculate the energy cost of an appliance:

-kWh per day x unit cost = cost of electricity each day.
+kWh per day × unit cost = cost of electricity each day

 For example:

-If you had a 500W (0.5 kW) tumble dryer and operated it for the entire day (24 hours), it would use 12 kWh of electricity (i.e., half a kilowatt every hour).
-This operation would be incredibly inefficient.
+If you had a 500W (0.5 kW) appliance and operated it for the entire day (24 hours), it would use:

-As mentioned previously, we used the 22.36p figure based on the latest available information.
-However, since energy prices can fluctuate, it's important to adjust these figures at regular intervals to reflect any changes in the energy price cap or market rates.
+As mentioned previously, we used the latest price cap unit rate.
+However, since energy prices can fluctuate, it’s important to update these figures at regular intervals.

 Which Appliances Use the Most Energy?